 Often this is a pointless tip.
 Most People visit the Park as part of a trip to L.A.
 You can’t always plan the timings of these trips around

 But if you can visit off-peak, do.
 During the Busy summer months, the crowds and queues can be horrendous.

 The best way to check how busy the park maybe is to use a crowd calendar.
 There are several online but our favorite is UnderCoverTourist.com

 Be Warned these are glorified Guesswork.
 But they use historic data, and public holidays to guess when will be busy and quiet.
-They can be spookily accurate, or wildly wrong, normally depending on external factors, but it’s a good a guide as you are going to get as Universal do not release any data that could be used to accurately predict times.
+They can be spookily accurate, or wildly wrong, normally depending on external factors, but it’s a good guide as you are going to get as Universal does not release any data that could be used to accurately predict times.

 3 – Go Mid-Week

 L.A has a population of 13 million+ People.
 A lot of these, especially the younger generations really like visiting their theme parks.
 As they are not on holiday they tend to either be at school, college or working mid-week.
 This leaves the parks quite a bit quieter at weekends.

 As you are probably on holiday or Vacation then it makes perfect sense to avoid the weekends like the plague.
 It is not always exactly dead on weekdays.
 But be consoled with the fact that however busy it is it was probably a lot worse on Saturday or Sunday!